kelsieflynn/raspberrypi-documentation/configuration/wireless/access-point.md

 ```

+## hostapd configuration options with wireless 'N' and 20/40Mhz
 The access point setup is similar to  that shown in the previous section.
 Except it has options for "n" use with 20/40  MHZ.
 Follow the instructions above to set up the `hostapd.conf` file, but add `bridge=br0` below the `interface=wlan0` line, and remove or comment out the driver line.
 The passphrase must be between 8 and 64 characters long.

 ```